 - My Traditional IRA – Just a few stocks that have captured my attention.

 - Physical Gold – In 2018 I decided on buying a small amount of physical gold every month or two.
-After doing some quick math, I am getting killed in transaction costs.
+After doing some quick math, I was getting killed in transaction costs.
 I set up a capital one 360 account to save the amount I would be buying in gold and I will make a larger purchase less often.

-- Cryptocurrency Account – Earlier in 2018 bought a tiny amount of Bitcoin.
+- Cryptocurrency Account – Early in 2018 bought a tiny amount of Bitcoin.
 By the time my initial payment cleared bitcoin had dropped 40%.
 I am not exactly sure what I am going to do with this account just yet.
 Right now I am going to ignore it.

 - Cash Surrender Value Life Insurance – I am not a “buy term and invest the difference” kind of guy.
 Mainly because no one actually invests the difference!
 I have been building my Cash Surrender Value for a number of years, but I never captured it on these statements until 2019.

 - Rental Property – I am very excited to add this line item!
 I have been talking about getting into real estate for years, so it is finally nice to be in it.
 For my net worth statement I am going to keep this as a net number eliminating the debt from my balance sheet.

 - My Home – Our new home takes over the main residence line item!
 It is going to hurt watching the mortgage payment basically pay for the interest, but such is an amortization table.

 - Law School Repayment Fund – I took a piece of my bonus and created a separate checking account which is going to be used to pay back my student loans at an accelerated pace.
 I could have just wrote the check (and maybe I do that one day), but I like having the liquidity on the sideline.
 The added benefit is that this bill is no longer coming out of my main checking account providing some relief to my monthly nut.